david-fong/UbcCourseSchedulingTool/README.md

 ### :mortar_board: The goal:

 Create a program (and wrapping desktop application) where a user can provide their program of study, and a collection of courses they have completed, and be returned with a collection of Worklists for their upcoming session that meet all their program requirements.
 As stated in this project's repo description, "One does not simply register for courses at UBC"- *but*, it shouldn't have to be that way.
-There are really exciting developments and efforts being made by UBC in this area [(The Scheduling Project)](https://facultystaff.students.ubc.ca/enrolment-services/scheduling-records-systems-management/scheduling-services/scheduling-project) that perhaps this project can supplement as a mature proof-of-concept for scheduling automation.
+UBC is working on a project to reduce scheduling conflicts and walking distances between classes [(The Scheduling Project)](https://facultystaff.students.ubc.ca/enrolment-services/scheduling-records-systems-management/scheduling-services/scheduling-project) that perhaps this project can supplement as a mature proof-of-concept for scheduling automation.

-For me, there are two looming frustrations:
+For me, there are two leading frustrations:

 1. UBC has all the information needed to validate a worklist.
 They could automate it, but they haven't yet.
 Efforts have been made with great results by others [Ex.
 UBCScheduler by Yichen](https://yichen.dev/UBCScheduler/), but not to the extent of effort that *this* projects sets out for.
 1. Sources of course requirements are inconsistent.
 For the CPEN program, one is incomplete [(UBC's main site)](https://you.ubc.ca/ubc_programs/computer-engineering/), one is mixed with courses that are only for ELEC students- due to CPEN being lumped up with it as ECE [(The ECE electives document)](https://www.ece.ubc.ca/sites/default/files/CPEN%20-%202018%20May.pdf), one could use a css update [(the ECE department's site)](https://www.ece.ubc.ca/academic-programs/undergraduate/programs/computer-engineering-program), one on top of that is *incredibly, incredibly* cluttered [(UBC's degree navigator)](https://degree-navigator.as.it.ubc.ca "link broken"). **None of them completely agree with each other**.
 This is a problem that needs to be solved by effort and communication- not by algorithms.
 It is not a goal for this project to solve, but remains as much of a hope as for the other goals that it will be brought attention to.